senakrgz/QRpara/README.md

 # Requirements

 -Python 3.x
-Necessary libraries:
+-Necessary libraries:
-qrcode for generating and reading QR codes json or any database for storing user data and QR code states flask for website UI
+-qrcode for generating and reading QR codes
+-json or any database for storing user data and QR code states -flask for website UI